top of page

 Snippet from 1920 Sanborn map of Danville showing the the Moses Keeney house facing south on the corner of Jefferson and Broadway Streets with a new home constructed to its east.
 Indiana University - DataCORE.

-These maps tell us that at some point between the years 1909 and 1920, the house at 98 West Broadway was rotated from facing east to facing south.
-Historical Danville newspapers can be consulted to reveal that a previous owner, Dr. Bridges, was responsible for moving the home:
+These maps tell us that at some point between the years 1909 and 1920, the house at 98 West Broadway was rotated from facing west to facing south.
+Historical Danville newspapers can be consulted to reveal that a previous owner was responsible for moving the home:

 Text snippet from historic newspaper about Dr. Bridges converting the Keeney residence into a rental, and planning a bungalow in the southeast corner for his home.